 The intention is for each Junior to have the opportunity to play chamber music with at least two of the Seniors.
 Juniors will therefore be assigned to the appropriate number of ensembles.

 Juniors will be allocated to the different chamber music ensembles and works on the basis of the auditions (see above) and their applications.
 The decision will be taken by the Founder and Chairman of the Board of Kronberg Academy Foundation, Raimund Trenkler, in consultation with the Seniors.

 Juniors will be informed about the ensembles in which they will be playing by 7 March 2022 at the latest.
 They will be sent copies of the scores.

 The ensembles follow a fixed programme of rehearsals, which should give each Junior the opportunity to play in ensembles with at least two Seniors.

-Chamber Music Connects the World will culminate in at least five concerts in Kronberg, in which all ensembles will perform.
+Chamber Music Connects the World will culminate in at least eight concerts in Kronberg, in which all ensembles will perform.